The Battle of Los Angeles (album): Release and promotion

-The Battle of Los Angeles debuted at number 1 on the Billboard 200, selling 420,000 copies its first week and keeping Mariah Carey's highly anticipated new album Rainbow from reaching the top of the chart.
+The Battle of Los Angeles debuted at No. 1 on the Billboard 200 chart, selling around 420,000 copies in its first week and keeping Mariah Carey's highly anticipated new album Rainbow from reaching the top of the chart.
 It was nominated for Best Rock Album at the 43rd Annual Grammy Awards.

 The music videos made for "Sleep Now in the Fire" and "Testify" were directed by documentarian Michael Moore, who appears in both videos.

 Critical reception

 In their year-end lists, Time and Rolling Stone magazines both named The Battle of Los Angeles the best album of 1999.
-Retrospectively, it was ranked number 426 on Rolling Stones 2003 list of the 500 greatest albums of all time.
-In 2005, the album was listed at number 53 in Spin magazine's list of the 100 greatest albums from 1985–2005, as well as number 369 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+Retrospectively, it was ranked No. 426 on Rolling Stones 2003 list of the 500 greatest albums of all time.
+In 2005, the album was listed at No. 53 on Spins list of the 100 greatest albums from 1985–2005, as well as No. 369 on Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 In 2021, Metal Hammer magazine named it one of the 20 best metal albums of 1999.